 Dichlorvos (a.k.a.
 DDVP, 2,2-Dichlorovinyl Dimethyl Phosphate) is an organophosphate.
 It is a rapid-acting insecticide with strong fumigant action, used in bait and aerosols for flies and mosquitoes, in public health, protecting stored product from insects, and incorporated in slow-release plastic strips and in pet collars against parasites.
 Dichlorvos act by interfering with the activities of cholinesterase, an enzyme that is essential for the proper working of the nervous systems of both humans and insects.
 Dichlorvos is manufactured by a reaction between chloral and trimethyl phosphite.
 It is also produced by the degradation of trichlorfon.

-Intratec offers professional, easy-to-understand reports examining Dichlorvos production.
+Intratec offers professional, easy-to-understand reports examining Dichlorvos production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (Q2 2019).
+All reports are based on the most recent economic data available (Q2 2023).